leolas95/dc-squirrel-bot/README.md

 A just-for-fun Discord bot that replies with a 🐿️  emoji to each message sent in the server.

-It was made out of boredom a bloomy sunday afternoon, so it goes without saying that no special quality requirements were set, besides to Just Work ™
+It was made out of boredom a gloomy sunday afternoon, so it goes without saying that no special quality requirements were set, besides to Just Work ™

 The structure of the project is as follows: